With a $10 billion cloud-computing deal snarled in court, the Pentagon may move forward without it

-One senior defense official told The Washington Post he thinks the department’s enterprise cloud should draw from more than one tech company, breaking not only with past statements from the Pentagon but also with a central aspect of how JEDI was designed.
+One senior defense official told The Washington Post that he thinks the department’s enterprise cloud should draw from more than one tech company, breaking not only with past statements from the Pentagon but also with a central aspect of how JEDI was designed.

 “If I were to make a decision today to create an enterprise cloud, I would totally think of having a multi-cloud approach.
 For reasons of diversity, avoiding lock-in,” said Nic Chaillan, a former entrepreneur who is the Air Force’s chief software officer.